julien-boudry/Condorcet/Docs/VotingMethods.md

 #### Implementation Comments<!-- {docsify-ignore} -->
 ###### Fundamentals
-- In case of tie into a vote rank, rank is ignored like he never existed.
+- In case of tie into a vote rank, rank is ignored like it never existed.
 It's recommended to use the native vote constraint `NoTie` if you are not sure of your inputs: `$election->addConstraint(NoTie::class)`.
 - The implementation of this method does not support parties.
 A candidate is elected only once, whatever the number of seats.
 - Non-elected candidates are not included in the ranking.
 The ranking is, therefore, that of the elected.
 But you can use ```getStats()``` to get all initial scores table and outcomes scores.